-- Antidiarrheal medication such as loperamide (branded versions include Imodium, and Imotil, among others) and bismuth subsalicylate (for example, Pepto-Bismol)
+- antidiarrheal medication such as loperamide (branded versions include Imodium, and Imotil, among others) and bismuth subsalicylate (Pepto-Bismol)

-- Antiemetic (anti-vomiting) medication such as chlorpromazine and metoclopramide
+- antiemetic (anti-vomiting) medication such as chlorpromazine (Thorazine) and metoclopramide (Reglan and Metozolv)

-Antidiarrheals are available OTC, while the antiemetics are available from doctors
+Antidiarrheals are available over-the-counter, while antiemetics are available via a prescription.

 Probiotics and gastroenteritis

 Probiotics (live “good” bacteria and yeasts) may also be helpful in treating gastroenteritis, according to some newer research.
-One study found that the use of probiotics in children hospitalized for acute gastroenteritis shortened their hospital stay by an average of 1.12 days.
+One study found that the use of probiotics in children hospitalized for acute gastroenteritis shortened the duration of diarrhea by a mean of

 - Lactobacillus rhamnosus GG